DavidHuie/tulum/README.md

 OpenSSL and GPG, Tulum is considerably easier to use for symmetric encryption.

 Tulum's provides sane defaults for most users.
-For cryptography, Tulum uses 256-bit AES-CTR encryption, HMAC-SHA3-512 in an encrypt-then-MAC configuration, which provides authenticated encryption (decryption fails if an adversary modifies the encrypted data), and HKDF-SHA3-512.
+In terms of cryptography, Tulum offers 256-bits of security by using AES-256-CTR, HMAC-SHA3-512, and HKDF-SHA3-512.
+These cryptography modes provide authenticated encryption, where decryption fails if an adversary modifies the encrypted data.
 Additionally, Tulum always generates a new key for each encryption operation, preventing key reuse.
 Tulum uses stdin and stdout for IO operations, allowing the user to extend Tulum with other Unix CLI tools.

 ## Background